 Your course will end on the final date stated in the Term and Session dates.
 It's important that all course assignments, activities and the final exam are completed as indicated in the course outline by the end of term.
 If not, you may receive a failing grade.
-Requests to submit work late may only be considered when accompanied by documentation demonstrating extenuating personal circumstances.
+Requests to submit work late must be directed to the course instructor who may require documentation demonstrating extenuating personal circumstances.

 Students must write their exam on the day and time scheduled by the University.
 The start time may vary slightly depending on the off-campus exam centre.
 Do not schedule vacations, appointments, etc., during the exam period.
 Final examinations for online courses are not scheduled during the evening or on weekends.

 Most online courses require a supervised final examination at an established exam centre or via online proctoring, where available.
 When you register into a course via SOLUS, you will be prompted to enter your preferred exam centre.
 Queen's has exam centres around the world.
-However, if there is no centre listed within 100km of your location, please enter code #9999 (remote) and email us immediately following registration for further instructions.
+However, if there is no centre listed within 100km of your location, please enter 9999 (remote) as your exam centre location and email us immediately following registration for further instructions.
 CDS will provide you with information to help you find a proctor, includng a list of appropriate places where you can find a qualified person to proctor your exam.

 Off-Campus Exam Fees